boltops-tools/lono/docs/_reference/lono-cfn-diff.md

     $ subl -a ~/.lono/settings.yml
     $

-Here's a screenshot of the output with the colorized diff:
+Here's a screenshot of the output with the colored diff:

 <img src="/img/reference/lono-cfn-diff.png" alt="Stack Update" class="doc-photo">